 Essential Oils for a Relaxing Bath

-- While you can add an essential oil directly into your bath water, it’s better to first dilute it into a non-scented carrier oil.
-This also serve to prevent skin irritation and it will help hydrate your skin.
+- While you can add essential oil directly into your bath water, it’s better to first dilute it into a non-scented carrier oil.
+This also serves to prevent skin irritation and it will help hydrate your skin.

-- If you want a invigorating bath, I recommend cool water with 10 drops of rosemary essential oil diluted into 15 ml (1 tablespoon) of almond oil (a carrier oil).
+- If you want an invigorating bath, I recommend cool water with 10 drops of rosemary essential oil

 - For most other purposes, a warm bath is better suited but don’t make it too hot!
 You’ll want a comfortable temperature and wait until you are ready to get in the tub before adding your essential oil.

-- For a soothing and relaxing bath, I recommend 3 drops of marjoram essential oil and 7 drops of tangerine essential oil mixed into a tablespoon (15 ml) of almond oil (a carrier oil).
+- For a soothing and relaxing bath, I recommend 3 drops of marjoram essential oil mixed into a tablespoon (15 ml) of almond oil (a carrier oil)

-- To improve the quality of your sleep, I recommend 5 drops of lavender essential oil and 5 drops of chamomile essential oil mixed into a tablespoon (15 ml) of almond oil.
+- To improve the quality of your sleep, I recommend 5 drops of lavender essential oil mixed into a tablespoon (15 ml) of almond oil

-- For most essential oils, you can use up to 10 drops per tablespoon of carrier oil, but only use 5 drops per tablespoon of carrier oil when using essential oils that can irritate the skin such as peppermint or eucalyptus.
+- For most essential oils, you can use up to 10 drops per tablespoon of carrier oil, but only use 5 drops per tablespoon of carrier oil when using essential oils that can irritate the skin such as peppermint.
 When in doubt, only use 5 drops per tablespoon.